Amiton7/Tri-Bench/README.md

   - `run_vlm_inference.py`: run VLMs for the 400 images, with a fixed prompt and JSON format
   - `parse_json.py`: parse raw JSON responses into flat CSV
   - `evaluation.py`: generate analysis, i.e. tables/plots

+## License

+All code, data, and images in this repository are released under the Creative Commons Attribution 4.0 International (CC BY 4.0) license.
+Please see the `LICENSE` file for details.